doki-theme/doki-theme-web/CONTRIBUTING.md

 ### Web specifics

-There two files that ar important, they can be found in `buildSrc/assets/templates`.
-Those filesare the  `*.template`, which is the template for the common CSS that used for all themes.
+There are two files of importance.
+They can be found in `buildSrc/assets/templates`.
+The files, `*.template`, are the templates for common CSS that used for all themes.

 These templates are evaluated as part of the theme building process.
 When you run this command in the `buildSrc`
 directory: